fmhy/edit/docs/video.md

 # ► Torrent Sites

-* **Note** - Keep in mind that [torrent aggregators](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/torrent/#wiki_.25B7_aggregators), or setups like Stremio & Torrentio, are sometimes better when it comes to finding content.
+* **Note** - Keep in mind that [torrent aggregators](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/torrent/#wiki_.25B7_aggregators), or setups like Nuvio/Stremio & Torrentio, are sometimes better when it comes to finding content.

 ***